Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

     }</facet_test>
 ```

 One reason to prefer facets over the regular XQuery FLWOR strategy is that with facets the counts are computed at index time, while with FLWOR they are computed at query time.
-With a small amount of data the difference will not be noticeable, but counting at index time can provide a substantial improvement in performance because 1) the counting is performed only once (instead of being repeated for each query) and 2) performance is typically a higher priority at query time than during indexing.
+Although the difference may not be noticeable with a small amount of data, counting at index time can provide a substantial improvement in performance because 1) the counting is performed only once (instead of being repeated for each query) and 2) performance is typically a higher priority at query time than during indexing.

 ----